- By Jesse Wolf Hardin, 2012 (softcover, 376 pages)

 - By Stephen Harrod Buhner, 2012 (softcover, 468 pages)

-In this book, Stephen Harrod Buhner offers conclusive evidence that plant medicines, with their complex mx of multiple systemic and synergistic compounds, should be our first line of defense against resistant infections.
-This indispensable reference explains the roots of antibiotic resistance, explores the value of herbal treatments, and provides in-depth profiles of the most reliably effective herbs, giving you the confidence to identify the best herbal formulas for you and your family.
+Author Stephen Harrod Buhner offers conclusive and compelling evidence that plants should be our first line of defense against resistant infections.
+Herbal Antibiotics explains the roots of antibiotic resistance, explores the value of herbs, and provides in-depth profiles of the most reliably botanicals, giving you the confidence to identify the best herbal formulas for you and your family.

 - By Stephen Harrod Buhner, 2013 (softcover, 408 pages)

-Herbal Antivirals shows you how to build your immunity and protect yourself with broad-spectrum herbal treatments.
-Stephen Harrod Buhner expertly profiles the plants that have proven to be most effective in fighting viral infections.
-He also provides in-depth instructions for preparing and using formulations to address the most common infections and to strengthen your immunity, safely and naturally.
+Herbal Antivirals teaches readers ways to build immunity and protect yourself with broad-spectrum herbal preparations.
+Author Stephen Harrod Buhner expertly profiles the plants that have proven to be most effective in strengthening the immune system.

 - By Demetria Clark, 2011 (softcover, 224 pages)